Iamsuraj098/Learning/Docker/Docker.md

 | Isolation       | Strong                   | Moderate              |
 | Best for        | Multiple OS, legacy apps | Microservices, DevOps |

-Got it.
-Let me break it down for you as if I’ve been **using Docker for 8 years in real-world development and deployment scenarios**.

 ---

 ### **1. Docker Image**